Appearance

 - Article 26(1)(a) — public electronic communications networks and services.
 Providers of public electronic communications networks or publicly available electronic communications services are under the jurisdiction of the Member State in which they provide their services.

-- Article 26(1)(b) — digital-infrastructure entity-type rule.
-For entities of the following types — DNS service providers; TLD name registries; entities providing domain-name registration services; cloud computing service providers; data centre service providers; content delivery network providers; managed service providers; managed security service providers; providers of online marketplaces, of online search engines, and of social-networking services platforms — jurisdiction follows the Member State where the entity has its main establishment in the Union, with sub-paragraphs setting tie-breakers when there is no main establishment in the Union.
+- Article 26(1)(b) — digital entity-type rule.
+For entities of the following types — DNS service providers; TLD name registries; entities providing domain-name registration services; cloud computing service providers; data centre service providers; content delivery network providers; managed service providers; managed security service providers; providers of online marketplaces, of online search engines, and of social-networking services platforms — jurisdiction follows the Member State where the entity has its main establishment in the Union.

 - Article 26(3) — non-EU entities.
 Where an entity of a type referred to in Article 26(1)(b) is not established in the Union but offers services in the Union, it shall designate a representative in one of the Member States in which the services are offered, and is deemed to be under the jurisdiction of the Member State in which the representative is established.